ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-lambda-dynamodb/_index.md

 ---
-title: Deploy and integrate AWS Lambda with DynamoDB using Serverless Framework
+title: Deploy and integrate AWS Lambda with DynamoDB using the Serverless Framework

 minutes_to_complete: 30